-The Cathode side of the high voltage HV is routed through a current limiting resistor (R201).
-When the unit is in daymode, D14 will be at full brightness when the capacitors are at full charge, but dims with the discharging of the storage capacitors.
+The Cathode side of the high voltage HV1, HV2, and HV3, are routed through current limiting resistors (R201, R202, and R203).
+When the unit is in daymode, D14, D15, and D16 will be at full brightness when the capacitors are at full charge but, dims with the discharging of the storage capacitors.
 A constant intensity indicates that high voltage is present but capacitors are not discharging (check other indicators for fault).
-When the red LED fails to glow, then the high voltage is no longer present.
+When the red LEDs fail to glow, then the high voltage is no longer present.